My first Stephen King, though by the looks of things, maybe I picked the wrong one to start with?

-First, the premise is very intriguing.
-In a small town, a boy is brutally assaulted and murdered.
-Several people in town saw Terry Maitland, one of the town's most well-known citizens, in the area of the body at the time of the crime covered in blood.
-There is also fingerprint and DNA evidence, all seemingly pointing to Terry.
-However, he has a ironclad alibi; he was in a different town that whole day with multiple colleagues and there is even a video attesting to this.
+The premise intrigued me.
+A boy is assaulted and murdered in a small town.
+Several people saw one of the town's most well-known citizens in the area of the body at the time of the crime covered in blood.
+There is also fingerprint and DNA evidence, all seemingly pointing to the same person.
+However, he has a ironclad alibi.
 So what is going on?

-At 560 pages, this book is also about 200 pages too long for me.
-There is so much unnecessary detail and background, and the dialog is often rambling and filled with tangential asides.
-There is so much information I don't need, and I was often bored, constantly flipping ahead to see where the action will be, then catching myself and coming back to read all the minutia I was subconsciously trying to skip.
+At 560 pages, this was also about 200 pages too long.
+There was so much unnecessary detail and background, and the dialogue was often rambling and filled with tangential asides.
+There was so much information I didn't need, and I was often bored, constantly flipping ahead to see where the action would be, then catching myself and coming back to read all the minutia I was subconsciously trying to skip.

-From what I understand, this is a pretty typical Stephen King.
-Even though this is the first book I've read by him, I'm not sure I would read another.
-I honestly don't want to read any more stories like this, of gruesomely violent crimes just to make readers uncomfortable and filled with maliciously unlikable characters and meaningless details.
-Every once in a while, I come across a book that should be a great story, is well-plotted and decently well-written, but I just don't like it, and this book fits that mold exactly.
+Even though this is the first book I've read by Stephen King, now I'm not so sure I want to check out more.
+I read for fun, and I just don't enjoy stories of gruesomely violent crimes and maliciously unlikable characters and meaningless detail.
+Every once in a while, I come across a book that should be a great story, is well plotted and well written, but I just don't connect with it.
+And this book fits that description exactly.

 Readaroo Rating: 2 stars